elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectsservicestart.scopedclient.md

 ## SavedObjectsServiceStart.scopedClient property

 Creates a [Saved Objects client](./kibana-plugin-server.savedobjectsclientcontract.md) that uses the credentials from the passed in request to authenticate with Elasticsearch.
-Any middleware
+If other plugins have registered Saved Objects client wrappers, these will be applied to extend the functionality of the client.

 A client that is already scoped to the incoming request is also exposed from the route handler context see [RequestHandlerContext](./kibana-plugin-server.requesthandlercontext.md)<!-- -->.